telerik/blazor-docs/knowledge-base/pickers-readonly-hidden-input.md

 ## Notes

 * The picker textbox must be `readonly` and not `disabled` in order to receive focus after date selection.
 Otherwise the popup Calendar will not close.
-* A possible negative side effect is that users will still be able to change the DateInput value via the Up and Down arrow keys.
+* A possible negative side effect is that users will still be able to change the DateInput value through the `Up` and `Down` arrow keys.
 * Even though the DateInput textbox is read-only, it will accept programmatic value changes.

 ## See Also